keithgroup/mbGDML/docs/source/data-and-models/structuresets.rst

+.. _structure-sets:

 ==============
 Structure sets
 ==============

 A structure set (commonly abbreviated as ``rset`` or ``Rset``) represents the starting point of mbGDML.
 They are used to store structures from the same process or procedure; for example, a molecular dynamics trajectory or a single generated conformers.
+No data regarding energies or forces are stored in the structure set.
 A single or multiple ``rset`` may then be used to curate :ref:`data sets<data-sets>` for mbGDML training.